 Think poppy seed hamantaschen and odds are good that it's a plain dough with a sticky poppy filling that comes to mind.
 But that traditional pairing isn't the only way to use poppy seeds in your Purim pastries.
-Mixing them into the dough instead is a delicious -- and unconventional -- way to give a nod to the symbolism behind the seeds: Queen Esther is said to have lived on seeds, nuts, beans, and grains, the better to quietly keep kosher while living in Achashverosh's palace before her big reveal of her Jewish heritage.
+Mixing them into the dough instead is a delicious—and unconventional—way to give a nod to the symbolism behind the seeds: Queen Esther is said to have lived on seeds, nuts, beans, and grains, the better to quietly keep kosher while living in Achashverosh's palace before the big reveal of her Jewish heritage.

 - For the Dough:

 - 2 cups plus 2 tablespoons all-purpose flour

 - 1/3 cup confectioners sugar

 - 1/4 teaspoon fine Kosher salt (or sea salt)

 - Optional: zest of 1 lemon (finely grated)